MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

        ![XXX.](media/intune-8.jpg)

-12. ON the **Review + create** tab review the summary for the configuration policy, and then select **Create** to create the configuration policy when you’re ready.
+12. On the **Review + create** tab review the summary for the configuration policy, and then select **Create** to create the configuration policy when you’re ready.

     ![XXX.](./media/intune-9.jpg)